 Seconding Ms. Marvel.
 If OP might be looking for someone a little older (as Kamala is 16), then I’d recommend Captain Marvel, too. #1 is hitting stores this (March 12th) Wednesday!
 Plus there are two trade paperbacks (TPB) available of the first run, also written by kellysue. :)

-princessofthewhitemoon asked: I'm looking for any cosplay costume makers!
+princessofthewhitemoon said: I'm looking for any cosplay costume makers!
 My friend and I are gonna meet eventually for the first time, and we agreed to be in costume when we do -- her as Kamala, me as Carol.
 Thing is, I don't really know how to make my own Captain Marvel costume, so I'd need to commission someone to do it for me.
 I'm not looking for it immediately, since it'll probably still be a couple of months until we can meet, but I'd like to have it on hand.
 Inbox me if that's your thing, please!

 Personally I am a traditional artist, but there are a lot of members that may be able to point you into the right direction.